infobloxopen/bloxone-go-client/infra_provision/README.md

 ### Select Server Configuration

-For using other server than the one defined on index 0 set context value `sw.ContextServerIndex` of type `int`.
+For using other server than the one defined on index 0 set context value `infra_provision.ContextServerIndex` of type `int`.

 ```golang
 ctx := context.WithValue(context.Background(), infra_provision.ContextServerIndex, 1)